 Supply Chain Integration

 The integration of supply chain processes is necessary to deliver the best results in an increasingly complex global supply chain.
-In 2021, the industry will see more integration via data-driven strategies, data sharing, and other forms of technology integration.
+In 2022, the industry will see even more integration via data-driven strategies, data sharing, and other forms of technology integration.
 Integration will pave the way for better transparency, visibility, and accountability among all players on the value chain.